19 Tech Products That’ll Make DIYers Drool

 It’s crazy-expensive, but if you’re a serious gardener, it’s crazy-cool, too.
 Frankly, there’s nothing like the RoboReel Water Hose Reel.
 Its looks may be otherworldly, but its function is totally down to earth.

 The water shuts off automatically after one hour, so you never have to worry about it running all night if you forget to shut it off.
 The RoboReel system has lots more features that are worth checking out if you think this awesome hose reel might be for you.
-Believe it?if you're a hard-core gardener with money to spend on your passion, you'll absolutely love this thing.
-Learn more, find a dealer and watch the videos at the manufacturer's website.
+If you’re a hard-core gardener with money to spend on your passion, you’ll absolutely love this thing.
+Learn more, find a dealer and watch the videos at the manufacturer’s website.
+Build this hose reel hideaway project in an afternoon.

 Hands-Free Tablets and Phones